All Posts

 The Future of AI Workloads on Kubernetes

-At FluidStack, we see Kubernetes as the ideal orchestration platform for high-level AI workloads.
+At Fluidstack, we see Kubernetes as the ideal orchestration platform for high-level AI workloads.
 The declarative nature of Kubernetes gives you the flexibility to change with different providers and easily scale up and down your workloads depending on demand.
 It also means you can run your training and your inference on the same infrastructure.

 If you are already using Slurm, great.
 It has such a solid foundation that it’s going to continue to be able to deliver performant jobs for the foreseeable future.
 But it isn’t the future.
 Kubernetes is the platform that is best suited for scaling AI workloads, especially when you need GPU counts in the hundreds or thousands.

 As AI grows, Kubernetes will grow with it, providing the foundation for cloud-native AI applications that Slurm has for HPC applications.
-Organizations like NVIDIA, OpenAI, and FluidStack will grow the ecosystem and tooling to help provide AI developers with exactly what they need to build the best models.
+Organizations like NVIDIA, OpenAI, and Fluidstack will grow the ecosystem and tooling to help provide AI developers with exactly what they need to build the best models.

 Reserve your GPU Cluster.